payelmasanta/AS38_MindOptimizer/README.md

 Replace the lib folder and the pubspec.yaml file with the attached files.

-Possibly add assets like images or fonts or adjust the AndroidManifest.xml file to add data permissions.
+Possibly add assets like images or fonts and adjust the AndroidManifest.xml and build.gradle files file to add data permissions.

 Run the command "flutter packages get" in the studio terminal.